0xae/trender/README.md

 ### [Trender Apps](https://github.com/0xae/trender-apps)
-frontend consumption, manifold of consumers/producers, crawlers, spiders, etc
+frontend consumption, manifold of consumers/producers, crawlers, spiders, ajax, videos, etc

 ### Trender API
-the API allows you to and organize update your data, and querying the system for very dynamic information.
+the API allows you to and organize update your data, and querying the system for very dynamic information. currently the api is written in java with the dropwizard library and i love it.

 ### ML/Search/Trending Engine
-search servers, nlp tools
+search servers, ml & nlp tools. this would be the core of the stuff, in here we want to use snlp (Sanford Natutal Language Processing [Group]) to detect trends via use of sentiment analysis and some kind of word turnover rate

 that's it